Princeton graduate student housing

 Which utilities do I pay for?
 What is the billing process?

-Residents pay electric and cable bills.
+Residents pay electric and cable bills (if installed).
 Internet is included in the unit rent.
 For electric, the Lakeside management staff will send each contract holder a bill each month for electric usage for the unit.
 The bill will be divided by the number of contract holders in the unit.
 Residents do not need to establish service with the utility company.
 For cable, residents will need to establish this service with Comcast and pay the bill directly to Comcast.
 Information on setting up your Comcast Service is provided in the Lakeside Resident Handbook.

 Who handles the maintenance at Lakeside?

 Maintenance at Lakeside is handled by ACC maintenance staff.
 Work orders can be submitted via phone, email, in person at the management office in The Commons, or online through your personal “Connect” account.
 Work orders are generally hadled within 48 hours, but 24 hour maintenance is available for emergencies.